lfit/releng-lftools/docs/best-practices.rst

 In this example the script logs-deploy requires a config file to authenticate with Nexus to push logs up.
-We declare a macro here so that we can ensure that the credentials are removed from the system immediately after the scripts are complete running via the logs-clear-credentials.sh script.
+We declare a macro here so that we can ensure that we remove credentials from the system after the scripts complete running via the logs-clear-credentials.sh script.
 This script contains 3 basic steps: